tpoisot/ms_pop_networks/ms_pop.md

 relative local abundances and local trait distribution.
 It is important to tell apart these different factors, so as to better disentangle neutral and niche processes.
-We propose that these different effects can adequately be partitionned using the model,
+We propose that these different effects can adequately be partitioned using the model,

 $$\mathbf{A}_{ij} \propto \left[\mathcal{N}(i,j)\times\mathcal{T}(i,j)\right]+\epsilon \,,$$

-wherein $\mathcal{N}$ is a function giving the probability that species $i$ and $j$ interact *based on their relative abudances*, and $\mathcal{T}$ is a function giving the *per encounter* probability that species $i$ and $j$ interact *based on their trait values*.
-The term $\epsilon$ accounts for all higher-order effects, such as indirect interactions, local impact of environmental conditions on the interaction, and impact of co-occuring species.
+wherein $\mathcal{N}$ is a function giving the probability that species $i$ and $j$ interact *based on their relative abundances*, and $\mathcal{T}$ is a function giving the *per encounter* probability that species $i$ and $j$ interact *based on their trait values*.
+The term $\epsilon$ accounts for all higher-order effects, such as indirect interactions, local impact of environmental conditions on the interaction, and impact of co-occurring species.
 Both of these functions can take any form needed.
 In several papers, $\mathcal{N}(i,j)$ was expressed as $\mathbf{n}_i\times
 \mathbf{n}_j$, where $\mathbf{n}$ is a vector of relative abudances [@canard_emergence_2012;@vazquez_species_2007].
 The expression of $\mathcal{T}$